RottenThunder/Project-Ember/README.md

 - Commit "Game Dev - Starting a Collision System"
     - I've been experimenting how to make a basic Collision System and had no luck yet
     - Entities collide but unfortunately the way in which it blocks movement is not working correctly

+### Day 45 (28/11/2021)
+- Commit "Game Dev - Mostly Finished Collision System"
+    - I've managed to mostly finish the collision system for the game
+    - There is still a few more tweaks that i still need to do